-Each set-up includes five (or more) different insulating materials placed in plastic cups.
-Students time how long it takes a single ice cube to melt in each cup.
+Each set-up includes five (or more) different insulating materials placed in glass beakers.
+Students time how long it takes a single ice cube to melt in each beaker.
 You can run the experiment two different ways:

-- Each group prepare and oversee a set of five cups and four different insulation materials.
+- Each group prepares and oversees a set of five beakers and four different insulation materials.
 Students record the time it takes for ice cubes to melt for each of the materials in its set-up.
-(One cup is a control.)
+(One beaker is a control.)
+Or:

-- Or, minimize the time and materials required by using only one set-up of five cups (or more, depending on class size) and different materials for the entire class, and give each group one cup from the set-up.
+- Minimize the time and materials required by using only one set-up of five beakers (or more, depending on class size) and different materials for the entire class, and give each group one beaker from the set-up.
 Each group measures the time it takes for its ice cube to melt and data is pooled for analysis.
-(One cup is a control.)
+(One beaker is a control.)

 Regardless of the scenario, students write-up lab reports that include initial hypotheses about which material they expect to make the best insulator, a data table, and conclusions drawn from the data.